Dirac231/EXP101/LINUX/LESSON_1.md

 - EDI / ESI / EDX / ECS: In order, they store the first 4 arguments of a function.
 - EIP: Used to store the pointer to the next assembly instruction.

-To compile a C source code to a 32-bit linux binary, use the `gcc -m32 [file.c] -o binary` command.\
+To compile a C source code to a 32-bit linux binary, use the `gcc -m32 [file.c] -o binary` command.
+Then, start the debugging process with the command `gdb binary`.\
 \
-Then, run `gdb [binary]` to enter the `gdb-peda` console and start debugging.
 To complete the lesson, please complete all exercises in the corresponding `.md` file.